-There were two conditions, between-subjects, one using the hierarchical layout and the other using the single-level layout.
-The users did six problems in the layout for their condition and then saw and worked with the opposite condition layout for a small amount of time at the end of their session.
-The session lasted 3 hours.
-It consisted of a tutorial running about an hour, the 6 diagnostic problems taking between 1.5-2 hours, and exploring the cross-condition layout as time was available, from just a few minutes to half an hour.
-Users took a standard break after the first or second problem (users choice), and were allowed to take a break after any problem.
-The Power Monitor is a very complex tool, simulating a very complex system.
-The tutorial was developed from considerable piloting.
-Piloting identified the information and activities which needed to be included in training to allow users to act effectively and to reason with the tools provided by the Monitor.
+The session lasted three hours.
+Presenting the tutorial required about an hour, solving the six diagnostic problems took from 1.5 to 2 hours, and exploring the cross-condition layout lasted from a few minutes to half an hour, as time was available.
+Users took a standard break after the first or second task, according to the user's choice, and we let them take a break after any problem.
+The monitoring system is a complex tool that was simulating a very complex system.
+We developed the tutorial after pilot studies, which identified the information and activities needed in training to let users act effectively and reason with the monitor's tools.

-7.2.2 Training
+7.1.3 Training

-After an introduction to the whole task session, the tutorial began with an overview of the electrical system of the space station.
-This was organized to cover broad information about the station and each of the three components: power generation, loads, and power storage.
-The experimenter read information to the user in four sections and asked the user to summarize and report back the main information from each.
-After this, the aspects of the PowerMonitor were introduced: 1) how structure of the electrical system is represented, variable name conventions, and navigating the structure by scrolling and causal links, 2) dynamics of the system through running the scenario and viewing variables over time, 3) alerts and information useful in diagnosis.
-A scenario in which all aspects of the station electrical system ran as normal was used in the tutorial, and the user practiced finding and viewing each aspect of the PowerMonitor as it was described.
-After all the information had been presented by the experimenter and explored by the user, the user explained and demonstrated the answers to a series of questions reviewing all the presented information.
+After an introduction to the entire session, the tutorial began with an overview of the Space Station's electrical power system.
+This was organized to cover broad information about the Station and its three components: power generation, loads, and power storage.
+The experimenter read information to the user in four sections and asked him to summarize and report back the main information from each one.
+After this, the tutorial introduced aspects of the PowerMonitor: how structure of the electrical system is represented, variable name conventions, and navigating the structure by scrolling and causal links; dynamics of the system through running the scenario and displaying variables' values over time; alerts and other information useful in diagnosis.
+We used a scenario in which all aspects of the station electrical system operated normally, and the subject practiced finding and viewing each aspect of the PowerMonitor as we described it.
+After the experimener had presented all the information and the user had explored it, the latter explained and demonstrated answers to a series of questions that reviewed the presented information.

-In both these phases of training, users were questioned further if their first response did not include all the target information, and if needed the experimenter resupplied information which the user had not retained.
-In general, users did very well in answering the questions; some users realized after the first question that considerable detail was expected and shifted their strategy accordingly.
+In both phases of training, the subject was questioned further if his first response did not include all the target information and, if needed, the experimenter resupplied information that the subject had not retained.
+In general, users did very well in answering the questions; some realized after the first question that considerable detail was expected and shifted their strategies accordingly.

-In the final part of the tutorial, the user solved a series of reasoning problems about normal operations, which gave the user practice interpreting graphs and using them to reason about the state of the system and about relations among variables.
-This section of the tutorial was most variable in time, in activity of the user, and amount of scaffolding by the experimenter.
-Our intent was to ensure all participants had a roughly comparable understanding of the system at the beginning of the task, while still keeping the user-experimenter interaction as standardized as possible.
+In the final part of the tutorial, the subject solved a series of reasoning problems about normal operations, which gave him practice interpreting graphs and using them to reason about the state of the system and about relations among variables.
+This section of the tutorial varied most in time, in user activity, and in amount of scaffolding provided by the experimenter.
+Our intent was to ensure all participants had a roughly comparable understanding of the system at the beginning of the next stage, while still keeping the user-experimenter interaction as standardized as possible.

-7.2.3 Diagnostic Trials
+7.1.4 Diagnostic Trials